unicolet/opennms-events/README.md

 1. clone this repository, then cd into it
 2. create the views and support tables using the script in the sql folder.
 It is recommended to create a dedicate postgres user for this process
 3. start elasticsearch on the same node where you will run this process.
 Configure the elasticsearch cluster name to be '**opennms**'
-4. deploy kibana (optional can be done later)
+4. deploy kibana (optional, can be done later)
 5. start the process by running on a shell:

 ```